 Pick-up from hotels in central areas.
 Pick-up at cruise shuttle stop or airport available for an additional fee.

-Your guide and driver will drop you back off at your hotel around 2:30pm (exact time will depend on traffic).
+After all this learning and fun, your guide and driver drops you back off at your hotel around 2:30pm (exact time depends on traffic).

 The Shipibo-Konibo community has had a tough time in Lima.
 After the devastating fire that destroyed their urban community, many of the artisans went to work in factories.
 The few that decided to continue the trade had to start all over.